darkhelmet/verboselogging/posts/gtk-and-ruby-threading-issues.md

 start things up, then, whenever you need to do GUI update stuff, just wrap it in a Gtk.thread\_protect {} block.
 Voila!
 It works.
 No more crashes.
-In looking at this code again now, some things could be made more Rubyesque, but we’ll go with it.
+In looking at this code again now, some things could be made more Rubyesque, but we'll go with it.

 My version with minor changes: